pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

 # TL;DR

-So this essay started out as an assignment to write my thoughts in less than
-<span class="oldstyle">400</span> words as to what the Scholarly Commons _is_
-and the direction that we go next for the principles.
+So this essay started out as an assignment to write my thoughts in less than [400]{.oldstyle} words as to what the Scholarly Commons _is_ and the direction that we go next for the principles.
 If you've made it this far in this post, you have realized how far I have failed.
 But if I was to sum up my thoughts into a very high-level statement of what the Scholarly Commons is, here's what I would say:

-{:.big}

 <dfn id="def:the-scholarly-commons">The Scholarly Commons</dfn> is the
 opportunity to come together and create a new culture of commoning on scholarly and scientific knowledge.

-{:.conclusion}

 As for the direction to go next with the principles, I think we need to create ways to preserve and continue these conversations.
 We need to find ways to